CTMQ

 Hey, my degree is in biology, not US History.
 Sorry.

-The ground floor of the Memorial Building houses all sorts of Vernon town departments, of course, but it also has a dedicated area to town here, Gene Pitney.
-I visited all the Pitney places in town for some reason.
+The ground floor of the Memorial Building houses all sorts of Vernon town departments, of course, but it also has a dedicated area to town hero, Gene Pitney.
+I have visited all the Pitney places in town and treated them like one sprawling museum.

 Once I found the museum – it’s not hard – I entered and was immediately struck by the stained glass window across the large room.
 Now is the part of nearly every museum page on CTMQ wherein I apologize for not knowing all the details.
 I don’t take notes during visits; I merely try to absorb as much as possible.